AlgoGenesis/C/Linked_list/Segregate_Even_and_Odd_(numeric)_node/readme.md

    - `newNode`: Creates a new node with a specified integer value.
    - `segregateEvenOdd`: Segregates even and odd nodes in the list, placing all even nodes at the start of the list followed by the odd nodes.
 Returns the head of the modified list.
    - `printList`: Prints the entire linked list.
+   - `insertAtEnd` : Inserts the Linked list node at the end of the list.

 3. **Main Function**
    - Creates a sample linked list and displays it.
    - Calls `segregateEvenOdd` to segregate even and odd nodes.